rails/website/_posts/2024-12-18-wrap-up-2024-from-rails-foundation.markdown

 - The **Rails Core** team had their second ever offsite - meeting all day to discuss the direction of the framework, and enjoying a private dinner together at night before Rails World activity kicked off.
 This year 11 of the 12 members were in attendance.
 - Shopify CEO **Tobi Lütke** invited **DHH** and **Matz** to a fireside chat on Ruby, Rails, and the joy of working with both.
-- DHH surprised **Matz** with his first-ever award - the Rails Lifetime Award, and Xavier Noria awarded **Akira Matsuda** from the Rails Issues team with the 2024 Rails Luminary Award.
+- DHH surprised **Matz** with his first-ever award - the Rails Lifetime Award, and Xavier Noria awarded **Akira Matsuda** from the Rails Committers team with the 2024 Rails Luminary Award.
 Read about both award winners [here](/2024/9/27/2024-rails-luminary-awards-matz-and-akira).
 - **Clio** and the **Toronto Ruby** meetup group co-hosted an awesome Day 1 party.
 - **Shopify** hosted the a Lightning Track, allowing 14 attendees to give quick talks on topics from gaming to Hotwire Native.
 - **Buzzsprout** hosted the podcast booth once again, allowing 6 podcasts in our community to record as many interviews as they could and take advantage of having 1,000 Rails devs all in one space.